To: Richard H. Gilman, Publisher, The Boston Globe

 "I swear the name sounded to me, amidst the chatter, like 'Condi.'"

-Try "Carly", as in Fiorina, canned by the board of Hewlett-Packard, and who also scampered from running Lucent just before it collapsed.
-This article says all you need to know about her manner of managing a complex operation.
+Try "Carly", as in Fiorina, canned by the board of Hewlett-Packard, and who also scampered from running Lucent just before it collapsed. says all you need to know about her manner of managing a complex operation.

 Name: Dave Elley